Skip to content

 Call 0808 196 8584 for urgent assistance.

-Otherwise, complete this form and we will contact you within one business day.
+Otherwise, complete this form, and we will contact you within one business day.

 Examples of Unilateral Contracts

 A typical example of a unilateral contract is a reward.
-For instance, when someone posts a reward for finding a lost pet, car, wallet, or phone, they are making a unilateral offer which will create legal relations when the offeree starts to try to complete the act.
+For instance, when someone posts a reward for finding a lost pet, car, wallet, or phone, they are making a unilateral offer that will create legal relations when the offeree starts to try to complete the act.

 Another example is an invitation to tender.
 For example, suppose you make an advertisement to consider an offer for tender.
 In that case, you may have created a unilateral contract where you are obliged to consider the offers you receive.